Arrays and Lists in SQL Server

 Multi-threaded Tests

 It is with some doubt that I publish the results from my multi-threaded tests, because about the only safe conclusion I am able to draw is that the tests are inconclusive.
 So take what follows with several grains of salt.
+Note that I did not rerun these tests in 2010.

 Test Setup